PaulMayer123/Seminar/_posts/2022-11-19-First-Post.md

   - Topic (What do we need/want?) statistically independent samples x from Boltzmann Distribution
   - old approach: simulations, many steps until new state, wanted states are often rare events

-# New ML Approach: Boltzmann generators
-  - "one shot" samples
-  - We can compute Boltzmann weights of a given x but we do not have these samples x
-  - Coordinate Transform from configuration states x to latent space z
-    - There different states are close and can be easily sampled via Gaussian
-    - Invertible Neural Networks

 - - - -